What You Need to Know About Air Traffic Controller

 |District of Columbia||$75,670|

-Tools & Technologies Used by Air Traffic Controllers
+What Tools & Technology do Air Traffic Controllers Use?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Air Traffic Controllers:

 - Microsoft PowerPoint